jbcodeforce/aws-studies/docs/infra/security.md

     Roles are defined to define who can push code, access it, and fine grained control of the serverless execution.
 All serverless managed services inherit from the underlying platform security control.
 As an example, Lambda execution are authenticated, authorized and are made visible to the SREs via the commong logging mechanism.

 ## Solution Design

+The most important questions to ask and address when designing AWS solution with security consideration are:

+* who can access the resources in the account.
+* what can access the resources, and how access is allowed.

+Address how to secure, web tier, app tier and database access.
+What firewalls to use, and where.

+For each compute resources address access to monitoring and logging and network environment that contain those resources.

+Is there any Gateway needed?

+Finally consider data life cycle and access control over time.
+What are the compliance requirements?

 ### Blocking IP address